aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 prompt, prompt template, labeled sample queries used for in-context learning (_aka few-shot prompting_), and the naming conventions used for your database schema (tables and columns).

 The NLQ Application was tested on a variety of open source and commercial FMs.
-As a baseline both Anthropic Claude v1.3 and v2, and OpenAI's GPT-3 and GPT-4 series models were capable of accurately answering most or all sample questions included in this README file and the NLQ Application's web UI.
-Anthropic's Claude-series models, including `anthropic.claude-v1` and `anthropic.claude-v2`, as well as OpenAI's Generative Pre-trained Transformer GPT-3 and GPT-4 series models, including `text-davinci-003` (Legacy), `gpt-3.5-turbo`, and `gpt-4`, all provide accurate responses to a wide range of complex natural language queries using an average amount of in-context learning and prompt engineering.
+As a baseline OpenAI's Generative Pre-trained Transformer GPT-3 and GPT-4 series models, including `gpt-3.5-turbo`, and `gpt-4`, all provide accurate responses to a wide range of complex natural language queries using an average amount of in-context learning and prompt engineering.
+In addition, the Amazon Titan Text G1 - Express, `amazon.titan-text-express-v1`, was able to answer most of the Simple questions with some model specific prompt optimization.

 Open source NLQ-capable models, such as `google/flan-t5-xxl` and `google/flan-t5-xxl-fp16` (half-precision floating-point format (FP16) version of the full model), are available through Amazon SageMaker JumpStart Foundation